 As much as we love analytics tools, we’d be the first to admit that you shouldn’t be using all your time on them.
-After all, time spent on Google Webmaster Tools, Site Catalyst, Google Analytics or OpinionLab can instead be used to solve issues found on Google Webmaster Tools, Site Catalyst, Google Analytics or OpinionLab.
+After all, time spent on Google Search Console, Site Catalyst, Google Analytics or OpinionLab can instead be used to solve issues found on Google Search Console, Site Catalyst, Google Analytics or OpinionLab.

 For those types of events, you should automatically receive notifications or alerts.
 If you use Google Analytics, those are easy to set up.

 Where is it?

 The feature you need within Google Analytics is under Customization > Custom Alerts:

 How do I set it up?